Jimmy White: 1992–2002

-In the 1997–98 season, White advanced to the semi-finals of the 1997 Grand Prix (where he was defeated 26 by Dominic Dale) and the quarter-finals at the 1998 World Championship.
+In the 1997–98 season, White advanced to the semi-finals of the 1997 Grand Prix (where he was defeated 2–6 by Dominic Dale) and the quarter-finals at the 1998 World Championship.
 After qualifying to play Hendry in the first round at the Crucible, White opened with a century break and built up a 7–0 lead.
-Despite losing the next three frames, White was able to seal a 10–4 success.
-After the match, White said "I've laid a few ghosts to rest tonight."
-White followed this with a 13–3 win over Morgan which included a break of 144.
+White lost the next three frames, before sealing a 10–4 success.
+After the match, White said: "I've laid a few ghosts to rest tonight."
+He followed this with a 13–3 win over Morgan which included a break of 144.
 In his quarter-final against Ronnie O'Sullivan, however, White lost the first session 1–7, and although he fought back to 6–9, White succumbed to a 7–13 exit.
-White's wait for an elusive world crown continued as he was knocked out of the first round of the 1999 World Championship by McManus 710.
-White entered the 1999 World Pool Championship where he was knocked out of the tournament by Efren Reyes in a final-frame decider in their last 32 clash.
+He was knocked out of the first round of the 1999 World Championship by McManus 7–10.
+White entered the 1999 World Pool Championship.
+He was knocked out of the tournament by Efren Reyes in a final-frame decider in their last 32 clash.

-After regaining his top 16 ranking in the 1999–2000 season, White started 2000 by reaching the semi-finals of the Welsh Open, where he lost 5–6 to Stephen Lee.
+After regaining his top 16 ranking in the 1999–2000 season, White reached the semi-finals of the Welsh Open, where he lost 5–6 to Stephen Lee.
 He then defeated Marco Fu and John Higgins to reach the quarter-finals of the Masters, and he followed this up with a run to the quarter-finals of the 2000 World Snooker Championship.
 On both occasions, however, he was beaten by Matthew Stevens.
-In the following season, he reached the final of the 2000 British Open (losing 6–9 to Ebdon) and the semi-finals of the 2000 Grand Prix (losing 26 to Mark Williams) in the early part of the campaign.
-White defeated O'Sullivan 6–2 in the 2001 Masters, but he failed to qualify for the 2001 World Championship after a defeat to Michael Judge.
+In the following season, he reached the final of the 2000 British Open (losing 6–9 to Ebdon) and the semi-finals of the 2000 Grand Prix (losing 2–6 to Mark Williams) in the early part of the campaign.
+White defeated O'Sullivan 6–2 in the 2001 Masters, but he failed to qualify for the 2001 World Championship, after a defeat to Michael Judge in the qualifiers.

 In the invitational 2002 Masters, White beat Matthew Stevens 6–1 and came back from 2–5 behind to defeat O'Sullivan 6–5 in the quarter-finals.
 He then lost his semi-final with Mark Williams 5–6.
 White lost 3–13 in his second round match with Matthew Stevens at the 2002 World Championship and issued an immediate apology after hitting the cue ball off the table in frustration when trailing 2–5.
 The result left him provisionally ranked world number ten.